top of page

 Overview

 Far more than a curly green garnish, parsley (Petroselinum crispum) is a medicinal and nutritional powerhouse.
 Native to the Mediterranean, the fresh-tasting herb has been used for centuries not only to flavor, but also to support detoxification, digestion, and immune function.
-Its medicinal and culinary versatility have made parsley a staple in health-conscious kitchens around the world.
+Its medicinal and culinary versatility has made parsley a staple in health-conscious kitchens around the world.

 Key Nutrients and Compounds